michaelkourlas/node-xmlcreate/README.md

 ## Examples ##

-The following example illustrates the basic usage of xmlcreate:
+The following TypeScript example illustrates the basic usage of xmlcreate:

 ```typescript
 import {document} from "xmlcreate";